efr-essakhan/pepfeature/README.md

 ### aa_descriptors
-This module contains functions to calculate AA descriptors features for given amino acid sequences.
+This module contains functions to calculate Amino Acid descriptors features for given amino acid sequences.
 #### pepfeature.aa_descriptors.calc_csv
-Calculates AA descriptors features for given amino acid sequences chunk by chunk from the inputted 'dataframe'.
+Calculates Amino Acid descriptors features for given amino acid sequences chunk by chunk from the inputted 'dataframe'.
 It saves each processed chunk as a CSV(s).

 Results appended as a new columns named feat_{property} e.g. feat_BLOSUM9